 All this moving about may stir up things so it's a good time for a water change.
 You'll need to remove some of the excess debris or it will continue to decompose, using up oxygen and producing hydrogen sulfide, a toxic gas.
 A fine weave aquarium net works well to sift out excess sludge.
 No need to completely drain and remove every bit of mud and debris as a small amount is very helpful to the inhabitants for burrowing.
 A water change can be done anytime in the fall, but will create less discomfort to you if it's done before the water temperature goes below 60°F. If a 50% water change still leaves the water murky the next day, try another.
 Remember to use dechlorinator if your tap water contains chlorine.
 Also, use a bacterial additive designed for cool water application to ensure efficient biological filtration.

 When the first leaf falls, it's time to cover the entire pond with

 netting.
-It's just about impossible to keep netting every leaf out by hand, and it saves a lot of time.
+It's just about impossible to remove every leaf out by hand, so covering your pond with netting saves a lot of time.
 The net is barely visible and is stretched and anchored on the sides of the pond.
 It is very important to make sure the netting is above the surface of the water.
 As leaves gather, just remove the anchors on one side and flip them off.
 Then re-anchor.
-If you have a skimmer it's not as dangerous to go "without a net" but the skimmer's net should be checked and debris emptied out daily.
+If you have a skimmer filter, be sure to remove collected debris daily to revent potential clogs.